Excel KPI Dashboard (Table of Contents)

 Introduction to KPI Dashboard in Excel

-Key Performance Indicator a.k.a.
-KPI dashboard is one of the versatile dashboards which can be used every now and then as per business requirements.
+Key Performance Indicator, a.k.a.
+KPI dashboard, is one of the versatile dashboards which can be used every now and then as per business requirements.
 It is most of the time a graphical representation of different business processes that have progressed along with some already set (predefined) measures for the goal achievement.
-KPI dashboard provides the nicest view of KPI’s and their comparison over other KPI’s.
-Those are nothing but the visual measures which allows you to quickly check whether the current business values are going as expected or not that too in the easiest way (just looking at the graph) without checking a bunch of data.
+The KPI dashboard provides the nicest view of KPI’s and their comparison over other KPI’s.
+Those are nothing but the visual measures, which allows you to quickly check whether the current business values are going as expected or not that too in the easiest way (just looking at the graph) without checking a bunch of data.
 In this article, we are going to see some KPI dashboards and how to make such from scratch.

 How to Create KPI Dashboard in Excel?